salgadopietrini/logs-backend/README.md

-# mosano-backend is a backend solution created using NodeJS, Apollo Server(GraphQL) and MongoDB (with mongoose as the ORM) with TypeScript
+# logs-backend is a backend solution created using NodeJS, Apollo Server(GraphQL) and MongoDB (with mongoose as the ORM) with TypeScript

 Application developed using **NodeJS** with **TypeScript**, **Apollo Server(GraphQL)** and **MongoDB** (with **mongoose** as the ORM).